01442 838195

 Seatleon0721-blog

 The SEAT Leon is a class-leading hatchback suitable for everyone.
-All versions of the Leon come with 5 doors as standard, with trim levels running from SE up to Xcellence Lux, via 4 other grades in the middle (including the sporty-looking FR cars).
+All versions of the Leon come with five doors as standard, with trim levels running from SE up to Xcellence Lux, via four other grades in the middle (including the sporty-looking FR cars).
 Step inside the interior of the Leon and it is surprisingly comfortable for longer journeys, with added adjustable lumbar support on the front seats.
-Entry-level SE spec like this 1.6 TDI SE will give you a 8.3-inch touchscreen infotainment system, complete with DAB radio, Apple CarPlay and Android Auto support, plus a whopping 7-speaker sound system.
+Entry-level SE spec like this 1.6 TDI SE will give you an eight-inch touchscreen infotainment system, complete with DAB radio, Apple CarPlay and Android Auto support, plus a decent seven-speaker sound system.

 Nissan Juke